poliwat/poliwat/content/log/federal-beat-reserve-and-no-caltrain-ticket.md

 addicted to concept of space
-we perceive only observable universe want to know what's bigger than big? addicted to the idea of a bitch oh optimize my hard drive ableton be full as I'm empty bellied burning Cali
+we perceive only observable universe want to know what's bigger than big? addicted to that idea of a bitch oh optimize my hard drive ableton be full as I'm empty bellied burning Cali